Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 ### Objective

-To build a solid foundation for thematic co-explorations, the first objective involves creating a comprehensive map of potential stakeholders who could contribute significantly to the Core Team or join the ranks of the GREENGAGE Observers.
+To build a solid foundation for thematic co-explorations, the first stage involves creating a comprehensive map of potential stakeholders who could contribute significantly to the Core Team or join the ranks of the GREENGAGE Observers.
 This mapping will identify key individuals and organizations whose expertise, interests, and resources align with the goals of the exploration, ensuring a diverse and skilled team that can address the project's multifaceted challenges.
-Following this strategic identification, the second objective focuses on the onboarding of approximately 15 individuals who will play a crucial role in Phase 2 of the exploration.
+Following this strategic identification, the second stage focuses on the onboarding of approximately 15 individuals who will play a crucial role in Phase 2 of the exploration.
 This group will be meticulously selected based on their potential to contribute to the project's success, ensuring they possess the necessary skills, knowledge, and enthusiasm.
 The onboarding process will equip them with a thorough understanding of the project objectives, methodologies, and expected outcomes, preparing them to effectively contribute to the collaborative efforts required for the exploration's success.
-Together, these objectives aim to establish a strong, collaborative team capable of driving the project forward through its critical early phases.
+Together, these stages aim to establish a strong, collaborative team capable of driving the project forward through its critical early phases.

 ### How can we achieve it?